 Your doctor may prescribe painkillers.
-You may also receive antibiotics may to treat or prevent infection in some cases.
-Your dcotor may also prescribe enzyme supplements, such as pancrelipase (Lipram, Pancrease, Viokase), to help your body absorb food better.
+You may also receive antibiotics to treat or prevent infection in some cases.
+Your doctor may also prescribe enzyme supplements, such as pancrelipase (Lipram, Pancrease, Viokase), to help your body absorb food.
 In some cases, doctors may prescribe steroids to treat autoimmune pancreatitis.

 Surgical and Other Procedures

-Different types of surgical procedures may be necessary, depending on the cause of the pancreatitis.
-People who have pancreatic necrosis (tissue death), almost always require surgery to remove damaged and infected tissue.
+Different types of surgical procedures may be necessary depending on the cause of the pancreatitis.
+People who have pancreatic necrosis (tissue death) almost always require surgery to remove damaged and infected tissue.
 Surgery may also be required to drain an abscess.
-For chronic pancreatitis with pain that won't respond to treatment, a section of the pancreas may need to be removed.
+For chronic pancreatitis with pain that will not respond to treatment, doctors may need to remove a section of the pancreas.
 If the pancreatitis is a result of gallstones, a procedure called endoscopic retrograde cholangiopancreatography (ERCP) may be necessary.
-In ERCP, a specialist inserts a tube like instrument through the mouth and down into the duodenum to access the pancreatic and biliary ducts.
+In ERCP, a specialist inserts a tube-like instrument through the mouth and down into the duodenum to access the pancreatic and biliary ducts.

 Complementary and Alternative Therapies